evroom/MMM-MPlayer/README.md

 ## Test environment
 This procedure has been tested on:

-- Raspberry Pi 4 Model B Rev 1.5
+- Raspberry Pi 4 Model B Rev 1.5 with 8 GB RAM
 - Debian GNU/Linux 12 (bookworm)
 - MagicMirror version: 2.30.0